 The Student Governing Board is collectively the highest decision-making body of SAMRU and is a policy-making Board of Directors for the Students’ Association of Mount Royal University.
 As such, all Governors have a clearly defined governance role that focuses on the organization as a whole.
 The Student Governing Board has 14 seats, each of which is entitled to a single vote at Board meetings.

-To find out more about the benefits of being a Governor, and how to nominate yourself or someone you know for this amazing part-time opportunity, please click here.
+To find out more about the benefits of being a Governor, please click here.